Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$: A selection of results

 Recall that a {\em line-spread} of $\PG(n,\FF)$ is a family $\mathfrak{S}$ of lines of $\PG(n,\FF)$ such that every point of $\PG(n,\FF)$ belongs to exactly one member of $\mathfrak{S}$.
 A {\em dual line-spread} of $\PG(n,\FF)$ is a line-spread of the dual of $\PG(n,\FF)$.
 The lines of the dual of $\PG(n,\FF)$ are in fact sub-hyperplanes of $\PG(n,\FF)$.
 So, a dual line-spread of $\PG(n,\FF)$ is a family $\mathfrak{S}^*$ of sub-hyperplanes of $\PG(n,\FF)$ such that every hyperplane of $\PG(n,\FF)$ contains exactly one member of $\mathfrak{S}^*$.
 (Note that $n = 1$ is allowed in these definitions: a $1$-dimensional projective space is a line, say $\ell$, and we regard $\{\ell\}$ as the unique line-spread of $\ell$.)

 As $\PG(n, \FF)$ and its dual are isomorphic (since $\FF$ is a field), if $\PG(n,\FF)$ admits line-spreads then it also admits dual line-spreads.
-We recall that $\PG(n,\FF)$ admits a line-spread only if $n$ is odd and, if $n$ is odd and $\FF$ is not quadratically closed, then $\PG(n,\FF)$ does admit line-spreads (see e.g Andr\'{e} \cite{A}, also Bruck and Bose \cite{BB}).
-Under these hypotheses, several ways are known to construct line-spreads of $\PG(n,\FF)$, some of which will be recalled in Section \ref{prel-spread}.
+We recall that $\PG(n,\FF)$ admits a line-spread only if $n$ is odd.

 When $\PG(n,\FF)$ admits line-spreads, an intriguing family of hyperplanes of $A_{n,\{1,n\}}(\FF)$ also exists, to be described in a few lines (see below, Theorem \ref{main2}).
-We firstly state two lemmas, to be proved in Section \ref{prel-spread-4}.
+We firstly state a couple of lemmas, to be proved in Section \ref{prel-spread-4}.

 \begin{lemma} Let $\mathfrak{S}$ and $\mathfrak{S}^*$ be a line-spread and a dual line-spread of $\PG(n,\FF)$.
 The following two properties are equivalent \begin{itemize} \item[$(\mathrm{S})$] for every $L\in\mathfrak{S}^*$, the members of $\mathfrak{S}$ contained in the sub-hyperplane $L$ form a line-spread of the projective space $L$. \item[$(\mathrm{S}^*)$] for every $\ell\in\mathfrak{S}$, the members of $\mathfrak{S}^*$ containing the line $\ell$ form a dual line-spread in the star of $\ell$. \end{itemize} \end{lemma}